bslatkin/dpxdt/README.md

         1. Select "Web application"
         1. Fill in the _Consent screen_ information as appropriate
         1. Set _Authorized redirect URIs_ to `https://your-project.example.com/oauth2callback`
-    1. Copy the _Redirect URI_, _Client ID_, _Email address_, and _Client secret_ values into corresponding fields in `settings.cfg`
+    1. Copy the _Redirect URI_, _Client ID_, and _Client secret_ values into corresponding fields in `settings.cfg`
     1. Update the `SESSION_COOKIE_DOMAIN` value in `settings.cfg` to match the _Redirect URI_.
 1. Copy the `sqlite_deploy` directory to wherever you want to run the server
 1. In the `sqlite_deploy` directory on the server, create a new python virtual environment:

         virtualenv .

-1. Run the server; this may have to run as root because it uses port 80 by default:
+1. Run the server

         ./run.sh

 1. Note:
     - All of the data for the server will live in the `sqlite_deploy` directory in a file named `data.db`.
+    - You'll need to install [PhantomJS](http://phantomjs.org/build.html)
+    - You'll need to install [ImageMagick](https://packages.debian.org/jessie/imagemagick)
+    - You may need to install [virtualenv](https://packages.debian.org/jessie/python/python-virtualenv) on your system to get the server to work.
     - You may want to install a package like [tmpreaper](https://packages.debian.org/jessie/tmpreaper) to ensure you don't fill up `/tmp` with test images and log files.
     - You may want to run the server under a supervisor like [runit](https://packages.debian.org/jessie/runit) so it's always up.